 The most classic example of a textile roof so-called “four-point-sail”, a symmetric saddle shape membrane roof with four anchoring points.

-The “language” of membrane is versatile and one-of-kind.
+The “language” of membrane is versatile and one-of-a-kind.
 Transparent ETFE foils have significantly increased the possibilities to use membrane roofs.
 Transparent ETFE-foil cushion roofs are capable of achieving excellent thermal insulation and are making tensile and membrane architecture “mainstream”.